chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/RAYA E1 - Kumandra Divided.md

 ---
 collection:
   - disney's-raya-tv-series-pitch
+featured: 4
 quickshare-date: '2024-08-15 23:55:41'
 quickshare-url: >-
   https://noteshare.space/note/clzvgph5v3264301mwq5vv4iq3#4Mmpd7egEXaijxgjnlX6LQfy37o3e8iALfUmQy++INI
-next: disney's-raya-tv-series-pitch/raya-e2-tail
+next: disney's-raya-tv-series-pitch/raya-e2-sisu-together
 cssclasses:
   - img-grid
 created: '2024-03-23T00:00:00.000Z'
-modified: '2024-10-26T00:00:00.000Z'
+modified: '2024-11-12T00:00:00.000Z'
-featured: 4
-slug: disney's-raya-tv-series-pitch/raya-e1-kumandra
+slug: disney's-raya-tv-series-pitch/raya-e1-kumandra-divided
 ---
-# RAYA E1 - Kumandra
+# RAYA E1 - Kumandra Divided

-## Episode 1 - Kumandra Divided

-> Theme: The untrusting world of Kumandra - Past, Present, Future
+> Theme: The Zero-Sum World of Kumandra - Past, Present, Future

+## Planning Notes

 ### Narrative sequence vs chronological sequence

 - The X-Men Days of Future Past movie alternates between the characters/plot in the past (1980's) and the dystopian future (2100's), so that one time continuity is actively changing the outcome of the other time continuity — the two continuities are happening in parallel
-	- That's one aspect of the storytelling effect I want to have with this cutting-back-and-forth style of Episode 1
+	- That's one aspect of the non-linear storytelling effect I want to have with this cutting-back-and-forth style in Episode 1
 - The present-day Kumandra is so bleak — and in a sense, the past events already happened and caused the fallout
 	- We slowly reveal the extent of the fallout according to past events
-- And yet, during the scenes set in the past, it's *almost* as if the fallout could've been prevented, especially as present-continuity-Raya exhibits the distrust that saves her in the present, and it would've saved her in the past
+- And yet, during the scenes set in the past, it's *almost* as if the fallout could've been prevented, especially as present-continuity-Raya exhibits the distrust that saves her in the present, and it would've definitely saved her in the past
 	- It’s revealed at one point in the episode that present!Raya's sword was originally her father's, *narratively while* her father was still championing his cooperation ideals (as shown in the past).
 This causes the audience to wonder — what happened in between?
 	- Present!Raya says she was betrayed, narratively sequenced in the episode for the audience, before past-Raya got betrayed
 	- It's mentioned in the present that Heart is in ruins, and that’s narratively arranged right before Namaari’s betrayal in the past